kullbom/dbflow/Milestones.md

 ## Version 1.0.0

+[ ] Instead of generating failing XML scripts: output warning and "scripts" with comments that it is not yet supported.
 [ ] There is a problem with XML indexes... see failing test for "AdventureWorks 2014-2022"" - or search for "[XMLPATH_Person_Demographics]"
 [ ] Investigate/play with improved interface to connections
     [ ] a Union like Connection | ConnectionStr | ConnectionFactory... ?